BardicDefense/purple-hack/README.md

 Overall, checks aren't made just to use one's eyes or ears or otherwise notice the obvious.
 A Perception check only occurs when the rules call for one (e.g. looking for traps or secret doors), or if the referee decides one is needed.

 For a group Perception check, the referee applies the group's average Per modifier, if any, rounding normally.
 For checks by individuals with a positive Per modifier, _twice_ the searcher's bonus is applied.

+## Random Encounters

+Random encounters occur in almost all dungeon areas.
+These are typically monsters inclined to hostility (you're in their home) and with no treasure (it's back in their bedroom).
+To make a check, the referee rolls 1d12 at the end of the appropriate turn: on a 2 or less, an encounter occurs.

+If an area doesn't have a preset encounter rate, how often the referee checks to see if a random encounter occurs varies, based on the nature of the area being explored:

+- Organized defenders, alert sounded: every turn
+- Organized defenders, no alert sounded: every 2 turns
+- No organized defenders: every 3 turns

+Even if players hide somewhere (e.g. a disused storeroom), the encounter roll is still made.
+Only if the hiding place is exceptional are encounter checks avoided.

+**Noisy**: If the party makes an unusual amount of noise while exploring (yelling, spiking a door; combats do not count), their next encounter check is made at -4, and the party cannot surprise creatures so encountered except via unusual means.

 ## Readied Items